 Additionally, part of this, 17a-(a)(21), includes that there be “Persons to explain Records and their Content.”
 This means that there needs to be a listing of the personnel at a particular office who can, with no delay, explain the various information held in the archive and decode how the firm creates, stores, names, and organizes these records.

-Auditability (my favorite made-up word) covers the need to log and record every event that occurs from the first writing of the data to the moment it is destroyed.
+Auditability covers the need to log and record every event that occurs from the first writing of the data to the moment it is destroyed.
 Think of it as a “chain of custody” for your archived communications.

 While 17a-4 specifies the minimum retention period of data (three years), your organization’s timeframe may vary.
-Therefore, the system must support the ability to retain different records per your company’s retention policies and procedures.
-When those policies expire, you end up at the last “-ability.”
+And even after a file reaches the end of its regulatory retention period, holds placed on the file by your legal team may extend that time.
+Therefore, the system must support the ability to retain different records per your company’s retention policies and procedures while being sensitive to legal holds.
+When all of those policies expire, you end up at the last “-ability.”

 The Right Technology Makes FINRA 17a-4 WORM Compliance Easy

 How do you ensure that your company complies with SEA FINRA 17a-4 by putting the five “-abilities” to work?